TeamREPENTOGON/REPENTOGON/documentation/docs/RoomTransition.md

+---
+tags:
+  - Global
+  - Class
+---
-# Class "RoomTransition"
+# Global Class "RoomTransition"

 ???+ info
-    You can get this class by using the RoomTransition global table.
+    You can get this class by using the `RoomTransition` global table.
     ???+ example "Example Code"
         ```lua
-        local tmode = RoomTransition.GetTransitionMode ()
+        local tmode = RoomTransition.GetTransitionMode()
         ```